 - If English is your second language, you may be required to take the TOEFL or IELTS examination.
 Visit the International Applicants page to learn more.
 You can send these scores to us prior to or after applying online.

-* The Admissions Committee reserves the right to request additional information from applicants, if needed, to assess their candidacy for admission.
+* The Admissions Committee reserves the right to request additional information from applicants to assess their candidacy for admission.

 Please note: All application materials submitted to the Advanced Academic Programs become the property of Johns Hopkins University and will not be returned to applicants under any circumstances.